abbas mohammadi; Maria Nasiri

 Abstract

-Purpose: The purpose of the research is to identify and prioritize the primary and basic requirements for smartening schools.
-Method: In terms of practical purpose, this research is mixed (qualitative-quantitative) in terms of data collection, and in terms of descriptive and exploratory nature, and in ...
+The purpose of the research is to identify and prioritize the primary and basic requirements for smartening schools.
+In terms of practical purpose, this research is mixed (qualitative-quantitative) in terms of data collection, and in terms of descriptive and exploratory nature, and in terms of quantitative ...

 Read More